Malala Fund: Research and advocacy

 Malala, Ziauddin, Malala Fund staff, members of the Education Champion Network and young education activists participate in conferences and meet with political leaders to advocate for girls' education.
 The advocacy goals are to increase funding for girls' education and to remove the barriers keeping girls from school, such as early marriage, child labor, conflict and gender discrimination.
 Malala Fund has conducted research on the impact of girls' secondary education in collaboration with Brookings Institution, World Bank and Results for Development.

 In June 2018, Malala Fund helped secure a $2.9 billion commitment for girls' education from G7 countries and the World Bank.

 Assembly

 In July 2018, Malala Fund launched Assembly, a digital publication with stories by girls, for girls.
 Malala Fund won the 2020 Webby Award for Email Newsletter in the category Web.

 In popular culture

-The organization was featured in the 2015 American documentary film, He Named Me Malala, and Malala's autobiography, I Am Malala.
+The organization was featured in the 2015 documentary film, He Named Me Malala, and Malala's autobiography, I Am Malala.